Yaomister/minifish/README.md

 A few points should be noted:

 - **The dataset stores indices, not tensors.** A position is ~30 integers (one per non-king piece), not a dense board grid (roughtly 17x smaller and independent of the neural network's width.)
-- **Moving the king triggers a full accumulator reset.** The king's square is baked into every feature index, so when the king moves, the acc rebuilds.
+- **Moving the king triggers a full accumulator reset.** The king's square is baked into every feature index, so when the king moves, the accumulator rebuilds.
 - **The score is trained in tanh space.** Stockfish evalulation scores are unbounded and mate is infinite; `tanh(eval/4)` compresses blowouts.

 ## File structure